 Visit the official WordPress repository at https://wordpress.org/plugins/woocommerce/developers/ and download the WooCommerce version before you can update.
 Maybe 2.5.5?

-Download it on your computer, open it, open your FTP or File Manager, and add “old” WooCommerce to your website’s “Plugin” folder.
+Download it on your computer, open it, open your File Transfer Protocol FTP or File Manager, and add “old” WooCommerce to your website’s “Plugin” folder.

 Wrapping this all in end!
 We have discussed How to easily Update outdated WooCommerce Template Files?

-Often we concluded Why and When the Outdated Templates Error Appears?
+Often we concluded Why and When the Outdated WooCommerce Template Files Error Appears?

 We hope this article helped you!
-If you have any question or suggestion, feel free and use the comment box provided below.
+If you have any questions or suggestions, feel free and use the comment box provided below.

 In case of any assistance dial our WordPress Technical Support number, +1-855-945-3219 (Toll-Free).
 We will be glad to help you.